AI Transport overview

 });

-await chat.sendMessage({ text: "Investigate the last failed deploy." });Session channel model
+await sendMessage({ text: "Investigate the last failed deploy." });Session channel model

 Use channel names that encode tenant/user/session ownership in your backend, for example: